apollographql/apollo/README.md

 # Apollo

 The data stack for modern apps, brought to you by [Meteor](https://www.meteor.com/).

-Reactively connect any backend data source to any client, built on GraphQL and Relay.
+Reactively connect any backend data source to any client.

 This is the main repository for discussion and coordination - the code will live elsewhere.
 Follow this repository for updates on the project!